Mare (folklore): Polish folklore

 daughter born will be a zmora (że zmorą jest każda siódma córka, względnie szósta lub nawet piąta)", but opinions differ whether sons born in between will affect this.
 Kmietowicz (1981) states the fifth, sixth, and seventh daughters born in a row become zmory.)
 Or if a pregnant woman passes through in-between two other pregnant woman, the daughter born becomes a zmora.

 It is said that the zmora, once it turns to day, becomes completely unaware of her own strangling or blood-sucking activities during the night.
 Some say she sticks in her tongue while mounting the victim on his chest, and sucks the blood from his tongue, leaving him emaciated.

 It can transform into a moth or mosquito and invade a house through cracks in the window.
 It is also said that the zmora must exit by the same hole it entered, and this characteristic can be exploited to capture it, as told in one tale where a jilted whore who was a zmora sneaks into the home and blood-sucks her chosen man and his wife.
 She was bound with a belt of St. Francis, which he converted to a halter, and she turned into a female horse and ridden by him for 7 years to her death.

-In a variant (also from Krakow County penned by the same woman), a farmhand marries the zmore but tests how she may suffer after plugging her conduit, only uplugging it after she is pregnant.
+In a variant (also from Krakow County penned by the same woman), a farmhand marries the zmore but tests how she may suffer after plugging her conduit, only unplugging it after she is pregnant.
 (Note: #149 and #150 possibly literary, attributed to Elżbieta Kostaśka in Modlnica.)
-Another variant (from Lublin County) tells of a farmhand who catches the zmora in cat-for using St. Francis's belt; it turns out to be a girl in love with him.
+Another variant (from Lublin County) tells of a farmhand who catches the zmora in cat-form using St. Francis's belt; it turns out to be a girl in love with him.

 People believed that the mare drained people – as well as cattle and horses –of energy and/or blood at night.
 And not only is she a bloodsucker of men, but even a sapsucker of trees, according to Krakovian lore.
 (Note: Kmietowicz: "even injured and withered trees".)
 The ways purportedly effective for warding the stable (and perhaps home too (Note: While Golębiowski writes as if this is to protect the stable, (Kolberg 1874), footnote, allows for both human and animal protection, citing Golębiowski and Tomasz Wolicki "Nauka dla włościan", p, 175 for describing the same protection.)) are hanging a slaughtered magpie (sroka), inviting the mare for breakfast, (Note: In a variant, the promise of bread or butter the next day must be fulfilled when a strange woman or little girl comes in the morning, otherwise the consequences will be dire) cutting off a string from the doorknob, sticking an awl in the door, or putting a broom and an axe crosswise on the threshold (or a broom in the bedroom to ward it off).
 To protect livestock, some people hung mirrors over the manger (to scare the mare with its own face) or sometimes the horses were given red ribbons, or covered in a stinking substance.